A book on ethics and philosophy of values

 4/ Conclusion

-As long as axiology has not been established, and has not been able to propose an answer to the question of what has value, we cannot establish whether good has more value than evil, whether morality has value or not, and therefore we cannot found morality.
+Until axiology is established and can answer the question of what holds value, we cannot determine whether good possesses greater value than evil, whether morality itself has value, and thus cannot provide a solid foundation for morality.

-Traditionally, then, morality has sought to be self-founding, i.e. to be founded on a moral concept (for example, that of moral conscience or moral sentiment such as sympathy, pity, etc.).
-The last century saw a number of attempts to base morality on disciplines other than these, such as sociology or psychology.
-As we have seen, these attempts were unsuccessful because they could only uncover the origin of morality, not its foundation.
+Traditionally, morality has aimed to be self-sustaining, seeking to root itself in moral concepts (such as moral conscience or sentiments like sympathy, pity, etc.).
+Over the past century, numerous efforts have been made to ground morality in disciplines beyond these, such as sociology or psychology.
+As we have seen, these attempts have been unsuccessful, as they can only reveal the origin of morality, not its foundation.

-To sum up, it can be argued that the neglect of values has led to three essential consequences: the confusion of morality and axiology, the impossibility of axiology to constitute itself as an autonomous and consistent science, and the impossibility of morality to have any foundation whatsoever.
+In summary, we can argue that the neglect of values has led to three main outcomes: the conflation of morality and axiology, axiology's inability to establish itself as an independent and coherent discipline, and the absence of a solid foundation for morality.

-Everything points in this direction: founding morality calls on the notion of value, and even relies entirely on this notion.
-The concept of value then emerges as the fundamental concept that must be used to carry out this undertaking of moral foundation.
-What does the concept of value mean, and how can it be used to this end?
-What might axiology, the discipline that studies value, look like?
-This is the subject of our next reflection.
+Everything suggests that grounding morality relies entirely on the concept of value.
+The notion of value thus emerges as the essential concept required to undertake this foundational task in morality.
+What, then, does the concept of value signify, and how can it be applied to this end?
+What might axiology, the discipline devoted to studying value, entail?
+These questions will guide our next reflection.

 [Go to the next chapter]